Aluerie/AluBot/README.md

 Thanks to everybody who has ever helped me with the bot in any way or form.

 Special thanks to the whole `discord.py` community for endless amount of educational value.

+### Privacy Policy and Terms of Service

+Some personal data is stored with a consent of the user.

+Example of such commands is `/birthday set`.
+If you are using the command - you are giving me consent to store your birthday data and work with it.